 There are a variety of relaxation techniques that are used in guided relaxation.
 They include but are not limited to:

 - Breath awareness

 - Body scan

-Guided relaxation provides strong tools for transformation.
-Each of the relaxation techniques on the list above can be learned and put into practice on a regular basis to nourish your spirit and quiet your mind.
+Guided relaxation provides the listener with strong tools for transformation – transformation from stress and unease to relaxation and greater calm.
+Each of the relaxation techniques listed above can be learned and put into practice on a regular basis to nourish your spirit and quiet your mind.
 Often, a greater sense of well-being and joy are the by-products of feeling cared for and nourished.
 They are also the result of being in a place of tranquility and calm.